USS General C. H. Muir: Operational history

 In addition to runs to Australia, the transport supported American forces in Europe, and on eastward crossings of the Atlantic brought back to the United States thousands of refugees under the International Refugee Organization.

 In late 1952 the ship sailed from New York through the Mediterranean and thence through the Suez Canal bringing reinforcements to U.N. troops fighting in Korea.
 She made another long rotation voyage, stopping at many European and Asian ports before being placed in Reduced Operational Status at New York 30 September 1953.
 In August 1954 General C. H. Muir steamed through the Panama Canal to San Francisco and sailed once more to Korea with replacement troops.
 Upon her return the ship was placed in the Pacific Reserve Fleet at San Diego, 7 February 1955.
 She was returned to the Maritime Administration in 1960.
 She entered the National Defense Reserve Fleet 30 June, and was berthed at Suisun Bay, California until 1968.

 At that time, the ship was sold under the MARAD Ship Exchange Program to Sea-Land Service of Wilmington, Delaware.
 In 1969 Sea Land had Todd Shipyard, Galveston convert her to an 18,455-gross ton container ship named SS Chicago, USCG ON 516542, IMO 6904806.
 The ship was sold in 1975 to Navieras de Puerto Rico, also known as the Puerto Rico Maritime Shipping Authority, of San Juan, Puerto Rico, who renamed her SS San Juan.
 The veteran ship operated through 1985, and was scrapped in 1988.

+Boy Scouts from the Boy Scouts of America contingent's farewell from New York City onboard the USS General C. H. Muir, on their way to the 6th World Scout Jamboree.

 General C. H. Muir received two battle stars for Korean War service.

 The General Muir, restaurant and deli, Atlanta, Georgia, is named for this ship.